Sam Acho

-Early years
+Early life

 Acho was born in Dallas, Texas.
 He graduated from the St. Mark's School of Texas, where he was on the academic honor roll during each of his 4 years of high school.
 Acho was named to the all conference football team during his last 3 years of high school.
 He was named team co-captain for both his junior and senior years.
 He was also the state private school champion in both the shot put and discus.
 As of 2018, Sam Acho still holds the school record in the 12 pound shot put (57'9.25, while his brother Emmanuel is 2nd all time at 57'4.25).
 In the 1.6 lb discus, Acho is 3rd all time at St. Mark's (162' 3) while his brother Emmanuel is first (177'3).
 During his senior year on the basketball team, Acho averaged 12 points and 15 rebounds per game.

 Out of high school, Acho was rated the 6th best football prospect at his position (weak side defensive end) in the country, despite playing for a small boys school that is better known for its academics (one rating service concluded his school was the best 12-year private school in the country and the best science-oriented school—public or private—in the state).

 College career

 Acho played defensive end in college.
 As a freshman at the University of Texas, Acho played in 11 games, recording six tackles and a sack.
+That Longhorns team finished the season by beating Arizona State in the 2007 Holiday Bowl.

 As a sophomore in 2008, he recorded 15 tackles and three sacks.
+The Longhorns spent much of that season ranked #1 and won a share of the Big 12 South Championship before beating Ohio State in the 2009 Fiesta Bowl.

-As a junior in 2009, Acho started all 14 games and was named honorable mention All-Big 12 by The Associated Press after recording 55 tackles and eight sacks.
-After his senior season in 2010, Acho was voted team MVP.
+As a junior in 2009, Acho started all 14 games and was named honorable mention All-Big 12 by The Associated Press and team MVP after recording 55 tackles and eight sacks.
+The Longhorns won the Big-12 South and the Big 12 Conference Championship before playing in the 2010 BCS National Championship Game against Alabama.

+In 2010, as a senior, he was team captain.
+After the season, he was voted team MVP, a unanimous First Team All Big-12 selection, a Walter Camp Second-Team All-American, an Associated Press Third-Team All-American and a Lombardi Trophy semi-finalist.

+He finished his career ranked in the top 10 at Texas for career sacks, forced fumbles and fumble recoveries, and still has the school's single season record for most fumble recoveries with 5.
+In 2022 he was named to the school's Hall of Honor.